yorick2/database-dump-php-cron/README.md

 - compressed databases are left in a /tmp/databases folder on the dev servers, but only one of each and this folder is emptied each time the script runs
 - the document root may not always be found automatically.
 If you run the addNewSiteToList.sh script it will inform you of this and ask for a document root.
 - requires ssh-copy-id for adding key to server if its not already there
+- only works for 1.x versions of magento as far as i know

 ###Test a single site
 getAllDatabase.sh <<site name defined in sites.ini>>